web3devs/hedera-hashies/README.md

 - [React Boilerplate for Hedera](https://github.com/publu/hedera-reactjs-boilerplate)
 - [HIP-17 Non-Fungible Tokens](https://hips.hedera.com/hip/hip-17)
 - [HIP-412 NFT Token Metadata Schema](https://hips.hedera.com/hip/hip-412)

+## Commentary
+The term POAP is trademarked, so while brands can offer special NFTs for being in certain places at specific times (up to a year), not all are technically considered POAPs.
+We would need to come up with a different name.

+There are many integrations built around the POAP ecosystem.
+- [GitPOAP](https://www.gitpoap.io/) -- Automatically award POAPs for open source contributions
+- []

 ## Unknown
 - Building and deploying Hedera contracts